-Spanish version of the article is available at the following link.
+Russian version of the article is available here

 To start rounding your areas, open the document and choose "draw a line" function.
 Please do not use more than 30 dots for one zone.
 After zone is ready you can check its square/border length and color them in different colors.